Tutorial: Switch only operation with Dell Enterprise SONiC in GNS3

 DHCP is enabled by default.
 If necessary edit the netplan /etc/netplan/00-installer-config.yaml file (OS is Ubuntu) to suit your needs.

 1. create a file such as local-dc.yaml.
 Most of the settings can be left as they are.
-Modify just the BSIMachinesSubnetIPv4CIDR, BSIVRRPListenIPv4 and BSIMachineListenIPv4List to match your agent’s IP.
+Modify just the BSIMachinesSubnetIPv4CIDR, BSIVRRPListenIPv4 and BSIMachineListenIPv4List to match your Site Controller’s IP.

 BSIMachinesSubnetIPv4CIDR: 192.168.1.11/24